lyjia/sircachealot/README.md

 SirCachealot is an easy-to-use, pluggable key-value store, available under the 2-clause BSD license.
 It is built for:

 * Swappable, modular backends.
 Cache server down?
 Swap another one in and keep chuggin'.
-Currently supports Redis and an in-memory store
+Currently supports Redis and an in-memory store.
 * Shared memory between processes.
-Multi-process environments (such as with Passenger) make shared state difficult.
+Multi-process environments (such as in Passenger) make shared state difficult.
 * Unified API supporting a selected, shared subset of each backend's features.
 * Easily and seamlessly deal with cache misses.
-* Above all, make cacheing in Ruby fun and easy!
+* Lets you cache stuff the Ruby way!

 Here's an example usage, which caches a user object to avoid fetching it from the database: